 The acidity level of a lake's water regulates the solubility of many minerals.
 A pH level of 7 is considered neutral.
 The pH level in Wisconsin lakes ranges from 4.5 in acid, bog lakes to 8.4 in hard water, marl lakes (Shaw et al., 2004).
 Natural rainfall in Wisconsin averages a pH of 5.6.
 Some minerals become available under low pH (especially aluminum, zinc, and mercury) and can inhibit fish reproduction and/or survival.
 Mercury and aluminum are not only toxic to many kinds of wildlife, but also to humans (especially those that eat tainted fish).
 The pH scale is logarithmic, so every 1.0 unit change in pH increases the acidity tenfold.
 Water with a pH of 6 is 10 times more acidic than water with pH of 7.
 A lake's pH level is important for the release of potentially harmful substances and affects plant growth, fish reproduction and survival.
 A lake with neutral or slightly alkaline pH is a good lake for fish and plant survival.
 Figure 32 indicates that Bearskin Lake is alkaline.
-The average pH of Bearskin Lake is 7.6.
+The 2003 and 2012 pH values are much higher than Wisconsin natural lakes and lakes in the Northeast Region.
 It would be beneficial to monitor pH in the future to see if there are any trends.